kkkkk001/clustering/README.md

 | BAT | 131 | 1038 | 81 | 4 | 0.45 |
 | UAT | 1190 | 13599 | 239 | 4 | 0.698 |

-We have include Texas, Cornell, Cora, and Citeseer datasets under *dataset/* directory for test.
+We have include Texas, Cornell, Cora, Citeseer, BAT and UAT datasets under *dataset/* directory for test.
 Other datasets can be loaded from torch_geometric.

 ### Running code